thavlik/doom-gameplay-dataset/README.md

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.

 Custom maps and a few weapon/enemy mods made their way into dataset.
-Future efforts may be directed at "purifying" the data in various ways, such as omitting custom weapons.
+Future efforts may be directed at "purifying" the data in ways such as omitting these custom weapons.

 ## Resolutions